 - Costs for dismantling and installation

-- Damage due to defective machines, and optionally
+- Damage due to defective machines

 - Testing costs and sorting costs

-Even though insurance cover does not apply to all financial losses (e. g. claims for contract performance or should damages be claimed in lieu of performance), insurance benefits are provided for contractual arranagements that go beyond any legal liability.
+Even though insurance cover does not apply to all financial losses (e. g. claims for contract performance or should damages be claimed in lieu of performance), insurance benefits are provided for contractual arrangements that go beyond any legal liability.
 You can select between different modules: